-It is best practice to wait for any yellow leaves to drop off of their own accord, as pulling or cutting them off can cause unnecessary wounds which can become infected.
+It is best practice to wait for any yellow leaves to drop off of their own accord, as pulling or cutting them off can cause unnecessary wounds that can become infected.

-Keep the orchid watered once a week, mist the leaves and roots to increase humidity and locate the orchid in bright indirect sunlight and the orchid can recover.
+Keep the orchid watered once a week, mist the leaves and roots to increase humidity, and locate the orchid in bright indirect sunlight so the orchid can recover.

-(To learn more, read my article, how to save an orchid with yellow leaves).
+(To learn more, read my article, on how to save an orchid with yellow leaves).

-- The reason for orchid stems turning yellow after the orchids flowers have dropped off is because this is a natural part of the orchid’s life cycle.
-After the orchid flowers, the stem that supported the flowers turns yellow from the top and dries out before a new stem grows which can support more flowers.
+- The reason for orchid stems turning yellow after the orchid flowers have dropped off is because this is a natural part of the orchid’s life cycle.
+After the orchid flowers, the stem that supports the flowers turns yellow from the top and dries out before a new stem grows which can support more flowers.

-- Orchids stems and leaves can turn yellow if they are in too much direct sunlight.
-Orchids are adapted to growing in the shade and their sensitive leaves and stems can scorch yellow due to sun burn.
+- Orchid stems and leaves can turn yellow if they are in too much direct sunlight.
+Orchids are adapted to growing in the shade and their sensitive leaves and stems can scorch yellow due to sunburn.

 - Yellowing orchid stems and leaves can indicate the orchid has root rot.
 Overwatering and compacted soil can cause the root to rot which prevents them from transporting nutrients and moisture to the leaves causing the stems and leaves to turn yellow and die back.

 - Cut back the yellowing orchid stem back to the base with a sharp pair of pruners as it can no longer display flowers.
 Cutting back the yellow stem can stimulate the growth of a new flower spike which can display more blooms.